Jorge Soler Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.56).
+- The Rockies' 5.53 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender 138 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Rockies pitchers combine to surrender 138 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Anderson (0-4) takes the mound for the Rockies in his 12th start of the season.
-He's put together a 6.26 ERA in 54 2/3 innings pitched, with 38 strikeouts.
+- Blach makes his first start of the season for the Rockies.

-- The righty last appeared on Sunday against the New York Yankees, when he went five scoreless innings while giving up three hits.
+- The 32-year-old southpaw has seven appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.